rlandesman/jokes-demo/README.md

 docker run -p 3000:3000 my-app
 ```

-You should now be able to curl `localhost:8080` and see the app running!
+You should now be able to open `localhost:3000` in a browser and see your app running

 ### Remote Cloud Run URL